mmestre21/LinkedHospitalityMS-1/README.md

 **Wireframe**

-* [**Wireframes**](assets/wireframes/LinkedHospitalitywireframes.pdf): I used Balsamiq to create a design with responsiveness on mobile and Ipad.
+* [**Wireframes**](assets/wireframes/linkedhospitalitywireframes.pdf): I used Balsamiq to create a design with responsiveness on mobile and Ipad.

 ## **Features**
 ***
-This is a fully responsive website on all devices.
+*LinkedHospitality*  is a fully responsive website on all devices.
 It contains a Homepage with a carousel with related pictures, a header with links to the sections of the page, four sections: About us, Our members, Our Events, and Get Linked and a footer with links to social media platforms.

 * [**Home Page**](): I have used Bootstrap Carousel to mate the page look more eye-catching with a series of pictures related to the Hospitality industry.
-* [**Header**](): The Header is a Navbar from Bootstrap that contains a Logo and links to the rest of the sections, the get Linked button is particularly highlighted to encourage the user to press and submit their contact details.
+* [**Header**](): The Header is a Navbar from Bootstrap containing a Logo and links to the rest of the sections.
+The get Linked button is particularly highlighted to encourage the user to press and submit their contact details.
-* [**About Us**](): in the About us section, I have added pictures of the directors of the company and below them information about "who we are", "What we do" and "How we do it" I have incorporated an icon from Font Awesome to each Title so it enhance the meaning and follows the initial design.
+* [**About Us**](): in the About us section, I have added pictures of the directors of the company and below them information about "who we are", "What we do" and "How we do it" I have incorporated an icon from Font Awesome to each Title, so it enhances the meaning and follows the initial design.
 I have used Bootstrap's grid system to make that section responsive.
 I have incorporated three `col` that have two `row` inside, `row` one: with one `col-4` for pictures and one `col-8` for Quotes, `row` two: has one `col-12` for the Title and text.
 * [**Our members**](): in Our member's section, I have included pictures from some of the members with quotes of their experience with the company; I also added a Linkedin icon to each member for users to access their profile.
 I have used Bootstrap's Grid system again to make the information responsive; I have integrated a `row` with two `col-12` with each having two`row` inside, `Row` one: has a `col-6` for the picture and one `col-6` for the text, `Row` two: has a `col-12` for the quote underneath.
 I have used Font Awesome to add the icons.
-It also has an area with the logos of some of their clients; those logos have links to access to their webpages also.
+It has an area with the logos of some of its clients; those logos have links to their web pages.
 I have also used Bootstrap's Grid system to add responsiveness; it consists of a `container` with one `row` and six equally sized `col`.
 * [**Our Events**](): In our Events section, I have included pictures and information about each event; I have used Bootstrap' Grid System to make the content responsive, it consists of four `row`, each one has two `col`, one for the text and one for the picture.
 I have located the information in a different order on the second and last row, so the image and the text appear on the left side.
-* [**Get Linked**]():  On the GetLinked section, I have used Bootstrap's Gripd system to make the form responsive.
+* [**Get Linked**]():  On the GetLinked section, I have used Bootstrap's Grid system to make the form responsive.
 It consists of six `row` that are justified to the centre of the page; each `row` has two equally sized `col` where the `input` forms and `label` have been placed.
 * [**Footer**](): On the Footer, I have also used two equally sized `col`, one for the copyright and the second for the icons with the links to social media.

-**Fetures left to implement**
+**Features left to implement**
+* A gallery with images and videos of past events.
+* A live calendar with all the events and seminars with date and time.

 ## **Technologies Used**